OpenEvalProject/evals/manuscripts/elife-60810/v3/manuscript.md

 **Figure 2.:** (a) Streptavidin labeled morphologies of 2 EGFP+ SPNs recorded at P3; arrowhead, pyramidal subtypes with apical dendrite projecting at ~45° into L6a; arrow, fusiform morphology with horizontal, bitufted dendrites largely restricted to the SP (scale bar = 25 μm). (b) Reconstructed (ImageJ) dendritic arbors of the cells shown in (a) were used to calculate directionality with 90° indicative of vertically orientated dendrites and ~0° primarily horizontal dendrites (scale bar = 25 μm). (c) A difference was observed in the dendritic orientation of fusiform and pyramidal SPNs (Mann–Whitney U = 5, fusiform n = 7, median = 4.38; pyramidal n = 12, median = 54.89, **p<0.001 two-tailed).
 Overlay of axonal arbors of (d) pyramidal (recovered between P1 and P8) and (e) fusiform (recovered P1and P5) cells aligned on soma location (horizontal position indicated by the blue circle); approximate barrel location indicated by grey-shaded areas for P5+ cells; scale bar = 180 μm. (f) Proportion of fusiform (grey) and pyramidal (black) Lpar1-EGFP SPNs over the first postnatal week. (g) Immunohistochemistry for EGFP (left) and GABA (middle); EGFP+/GABA+ cells indicated by the white arrows; right panel, overlay of EGFP (green) and GABA (red). (h) Schematic of the two morphological subtypes of Lpar1-EGFP SPN: pyramidal (Pyr) and fusiform SPNs encountered prior to P5; a putative synaptic connection between the two subtypes is indicated by the question mark.
 MZ, marginal zone; CP, cortical plate; SP, suplate.

-## Laser scanning photostimulation reveals dynamic synaptic integration of Lpar1-EGFP SPNs into local glutamatergic network
+### Laser scanning photostimulation reveals dynamic synaptic integration of Lpar1-EGFP SPNs into local glutamatergic network

 We next used UV (355 nm) laser photolysis of caged glutamate to map afferent synaptic input onto SPNs in acute in vitro cortical slices (Figure 3a).
 We mapped input using laser scanning photostimulation (LSPS) across the extent of a pseudo-random (50 μm spaced) grid covering the depth of neocortex immediately above any given recorded cell.
 From the earliest time points recorded (P1–2) SPNs received distinct columnar glutamatergic input, either from SP and adjacent cortex (L6a) alone, or from both SP/L6a and more superficial cortex; patterns of innervation that we termed ‘local’ and ‘translaminar’ respectively (Figure 3b).
 The average laminar profile of local (n = 15) and translaminar (n = 8) SPNs at P1–2 revealed that the latter received input from the cortical plate (CP) absent in local SPNs (Figure 3c).
 This translaminar input became more prominent over the next two postnatal days (P3–4; Figure 3d) with the source primarily focused in the lower CP, presumptive L4.
 In contrast, at P5–6, we recorded relatively few translaminar neurons with the majority (84%) dominated by local SP/L6a input.
 The three cells defined as translaminar received afferent input from mostly infragranular pyramidal cells (Figure 3e).
 This trend continued in the cells recorded at P7–8 although the latter were diverse in input source such that the average laminar profile and map of translaminar cells resembled a diffuse columnar band of glutamatergic input (Figure 3f) across L4 and L5b.

 ![Figure 3.](https://cdn.elifesciences.org/articles/60810/elife-60810-fig3-v3.jpg)

-**Figure 3.:** Lpar1-EGFP SPNs into the local cortical glutamatergic network.(a) LSPS of caged glutamate resulted in three responses observed in whole cell patch-clamp recordings of SPNs: top traces, large amplitude direct responses with onset locked to laser pulse onset (dashed vertical blue line); middle traces, synaptic response of consistent excitatory postsynaptic currents (EPSCs) within the monosynaptic event window (red box); bottom traces, no consistent response with occasional spontaneous EPSCs.
+**Figure 3.:** (a) LSPS of caged glutamate resulted in three responses observed in whole cell patch-clamp recordings of SPNs: top traces, large amplitude direct responses with onset locked to laser pulse onset (dashed vertical blue line); middle traces, synaptic response of consistent excitatory postsynaptic currents (EPSCs) within the monosynaptic event window (red box); bottom traces, no consistent response with occasional spontaneous EPSCs.
 Scale bar for direct traces: 50 pA; for synaptic and spontaneous: 25 pA. (b) Local (left) and translaminar (right) glutamatergic input maps for SPNs recorded at P1-2.
 Pixel size: 50 µm. (c) Average input profile for local (blue) and translaminar (orange) SPNs; translaminar SPNs showed increased input from the cortical plate (CP) and reduced local (L6a/SP) innervation. (d) Left panel, average input map for translaminar SPNs recorded at P3–4 (n=6); right panel, average input profile for local (blue) and translaminar (orange) SPNs. (e) Corresponding input profile for P5–6. (f) Average input map and profile for SPNs recorded between P7 and P8.
 Horizontal profile for local and translaminar SPNs aligned on cell soma at (g) P1-P4 and (h) P5–8.
 Horizontal axis indicates the lateral distance from the soma. (i) Schematic showing glutamatergic circuit onto Lpar1-EGFP SPNs.

 While there were clear differences in laminar input profile, the average horizontal profile for both local and translaminar SPNs did not vary through development (Figure 3g,h).
 Recovered morphologies of SPNs mapped from P1 to P4 (n = 15) revealed that all the SPNs, which received translaminar input, were of the fusiform subtype (n = 6).
 Two further fusiform and seven pyramidal SPNs received local input.
 Of the 12 SPN morphologies recovered from P5 to P8, 9 cells received local glutamatergic input.
 These were all of the pyramidal subtype with the exception of the only fusiform morphology recovered from ourLSPS experiments during this later window.
 The remaining three pyramidal SPNs received translaminar input from L5.
 Taken together these data suggest that transient fusiform SPNs are the primary recipients of early translaminar input from the cortical plate (Figure 3i), up until P4 when they become less apparent in our sample.
 In parallel, pyramidal SPNs are dominated by local glutamatergic input from SP/L6a at early ages (Figure 3i), but acquire varied translaminar input from more superficial layers from P5 onward.

-## Increased cell death in subplate and adjacent cortical layers at the P4–5 transition
+### Increased cell death in subplate and adjacent cortical layers at the P4–5 transition

 SPNs are regarded as a transient neuronal population, but direct evidence in support of SPN programmed cell death is limited in murine models.
 One possible explanation is that rapid clearance of apoptotic neurons in the developing rodent brain might preclude histological identification of dying cells.
 Our morphological and LSPS data point to a possible 24 hr period from P4 to P5 during a change in the make up of Lpar1-EGFP SPNs.
 To test whether this is due to cell death, we performed immunohistochemistry at P3–4 and P5–6 to assess (1) the density of EGFP+ cells, (2) expression of the apoptotic marker cleaved Caspase-3 (Casp-3+), (3) pyknotic nuclei as evidenced by DAPI staining, and (4) TUNEL staining to detect DNA breaks, in Lpar1-EGFP SPNs across these two time windows (Figure 4).
 Caspase-3 staining was sparse at both time points but associated with pyknotic nuclei (Figure 4a,b).
 At P3–4, Casp-3+ cells were largely restricted to the white matter (Figure 4a), whereas at P5–6, they were more widely distributed including in the SP.
 That said, we found only a couple of double-positive EGFP+/Casp-3+ SPNs (n = 2/420 cells; five animals) (Figure 4b).
 EGFP+ cells with pyknotic nuclei were however more evident, but the percentage of EGFP+ cells with pyknotic nuclei did not differ between the two time points (Figure 4c), despite there being a significant decrease in the density of EGFP+ SPNs (Figure 4d).
 To further examine the latter observation, we performed a TUNEL stain as an alternative means of visualizing apoptotic cells.
 This revealed a similar pattern of programmed cell death to our Casp-3 experiments, in that TUNEL+ cells were primarily located in the white matter at P3–4 (Figure 4e).
 However, at P5–6, we observed a significant increase in TUNEL+ profiles (Figure 4f) that included Lpar1-EGFP SPNs (Figure 4f,g).
 Moreover, it was evident that this increase was not restricted to the subplate (Figure 4f), so we further quantified the density of TUNEL+ profiles across the white matter, subplate, and adjacent infragranular layers at both time points, analysis that identified a surge in cell death at this later time point across the cortical layers sampled (Figure 4h).
 Overall, this suggests that while a small proportion of Lpar1-EGFP SPNs undergo cell death at the transition between P4 and P5, this is not specific to subplate and likely represents a wider reconfiguration of the circuit at the transition to columnar signalling in S1BF at this time (Dupont et al., 2006).